WeaselMicu/Comment-Bot/README.md

 ## Editorial Transparency
 In addition to full source code transparency for the bot, here we provide a more accessible description of the key aspects of the bot.
+Additionally, some editorial decisions and rules are reflected directly on the [configuration file](https://github.com/comp-journalism/Comment-Bot/blob/master/config/example-bot-NYT.conf) of the bot.

 The goal of Anecbotal is to find interesting anecdotes from comments made on a news article and make them more visible to people tweeting about those stories on Twitter.
 The hope is that some of the more thoughtful personal stories and opinions that people make in comments can be interesting and engaging content on Twitter as well.